orbitalchicken/Roadmap/Fixed.md

 	[Fixed in Git] nemo: mime commands show up in the menu (add nodisplay) [Fixed in Git] nemo: Set folders to open each in their own window.
 Open a folder that has several sub-folders.
 Lasso two or more sub-folders in that window.
 Right-click and choose Open.
 Nemo crashes!
 	[Fixed in Git] mint-themes-gtk3: nemo sidebar buttons are too large [Fixed in Git] Account details is in the appearance section of the control center...
 I would have thought it would be in preferences or administration.
-	[Fixed pending] nemo: The spacing in the Nemo side bar between the folders such as Downloads, Documents etc seems to be a bit small.
-	[Fixed pending] cinnamon: tooltip on Power applet says "Keyboard" or "Mouse"
+	[Fixed in Git] cinnamon: tooltip on Power applet says "Keyboard" or "Mouse"

 MATE Edition
 ------------